 In Recital 66 of the “cookie law” it states “…It is therefore of paramount importance that users be provided with clear and comprehensive information when engaging in any activity which could result in such storage [the storage of cookies] or gaining of access [to cookies which contain personal information]…The methods of providing information and offering the right to refuse should be as user-friendly as possible…The enforcement of these requirements should be made more effective by way of enhanced powers granted to the relevant national authorities.”

 The latest version of the “cookie law” is currently being discussed in the EU.
 It should have been passed as a law at the same time as the GDPR (The GDPR came into effect on May 25th, 2018).
 Because of varying reasons, the draft for the new “cookie law” is still being put together.
-The EU is aiming to pass the law before the European elections in May 2019.
+It is still unknown when the law will be passed.

 The relationship between the Cookie Law and the GDPR: